 We don’t want to be your mom, but we’ll reiterate what you hear all of the time; climbing is inherently dangerous.
-You never know when chossy rock will hit you!
+You never know when a chossy rock will hit you!
 So when you’re packing up for your spring day at the crag, use your head and pack your helmet.
-And we promise, this one makes it painless to wear.
+And we promise this one makes it painless to wear.
 With this newest iteration of Black Diamond’s Half Dome Helmet, you’ll have serious protection at a weight that’s 40 grams lighter than its predecessor—meaning it won’t weigh you down while you’re pulling hard to go up.
 Its molded EPS foam keeps it incredibly durable, and the improved fit, ventilation, and highly adjustable suspension system make it more comfortable than ever.

 Well, let’s be honest—not everyday of cragging means crushing.

 So when you’re in the mood to soak up the outdoors in less physical fashion, packing along an “all access pass to relaxation” can make for the perfect day at the crag.
 Clearly, climbers prefer life elevated—and with the ENO SingleNest Hammock you can still stay lifted.
 Weighing just a pound and easily storable in a pack, your lucky self can comfortably unwind in this breathable, quick drying nylon hammock.
 It comes with aluminum wiregate carabiners, for ultra easy setup and a compression stuff sack to carry it on the go.
 If you want room for two, go with the DoubleNest.